-Are you looking for the best things to do in Virginia?
-You have come to the right place!
-No matter what you are looking to do while you visit Virginia, whether it’s to learn about US history, soak up some sun at the beach, or explore the vast depths of nature, Virginia is loaded with interesting and fun activities for anyone!
+No matter what you are looking to do while you visit Virginia, you will have a great time!
+You will enjoy learning about U.S. history, soaking up some sun at the beach, or exploring the depths of nature.
+Virginia is loaded with interesting and fun activities for anyone!

 There are plenty of parks to visit for sightseeing and hiking.
 Whether you are an art or history buff, there are lots of museums and historical sights to see.
 There are also plenty of interesting beaches outside of Virginia Beach to enjoy if you are looking to stay near the water!

-Virginia Aquarium & Marine Science Center
+Visit the Virginia Aquarium & Marine Science Center

 Learn about hundreds of different species that live in and along the Atlantic Ocean.
-If you want to be outside and learn about the different lives around the Atlantic, you can take a boat tour.
+If you want to be outside and learn about the lives in the Atlantic, you can take a boat tour.
 You can even work up a sweat at the Adventure Park within the aquarium grounds.

 Virginia has bred a few of our nation’s presidents, but if you want to delve into the mind of the man who wrote the Declaration of Independence, you need to visit Thomas Jefferson’s Monticello.
 If you love history, this is one of the best things to do in Virginia!

-Norfolk Botanical Garden
+Stroll the Norfolk Botanical Garden

 During every season you can enjoy a Japanese Garden, a Renaissance Garden, and even a Sensory Garden to engage all five senses while you explore.
-No matter what kind of flowers you enjoy, you wont be able to help but be mesmerized by your surroundings here a the best gardens in Virginia!
+No matter what kind of flowers you enjoy, you won’t be able to help but be mesmerized by your surroundings here at the best gardens in Virginia!

-Mill Mountain Star and Park
+Hike to the Mill Mountain Star

-This is a beautiful park to come visit and enjoy one of the many great scenes that the mountains of Virginia have to offer.
+This is a beautiful park to visit and enjoy one of the many great scenes that the mountains of Virginia have to offer.
 This is definitely one of the best things to do in Roanoke!

-If you want to spend an afternoon exploring wildlife, walking amongst botanical wonders, and wander inside a beautiful mansion, then Maymont is a great spot for you to visit and is always one of the best places to visit in Virginia!
+If you want to spend an afternoon exploring wildlife, walking amongst botanical wonders, and wandering inside a beautiful mansion, then Maymont is a great spot for you to visit and is always one of the best places to visit in Virginia!

-See how the rich lived during the late 1800s in the 33 room Maymont mansion.
+See how the rich lived during the late 1800s in the 33-room Maymont mansion.
 There are a bunch of gardens and even an arboretum to explore nature’s beauty.
-There is a nature center, wildlife habitats and even a farm where you can feed goats and other farm animals.
+There is a nature center, wildlife habitats, and even a farm where you can feed goats and other farm animals.

 This is the perfect place to plan a picnic and spend the day relaxing and enjoying the outside life of Virginia, while also taking a break inside a grand mansion.

-Fredericksburg and Spotsylvania National Military Park
+Explore the Fredericksburg and Spotsylvania National Military Park

 This site is definitely more morose than the others, but it also holds a very important part of our nation’s history.
 This park educates and preserves the many people and stories surrounding the ending of the American Civil War.
 Come walk the same paths as the soldiers and civilians that experienced the devastating effects of the Civil War.

 The National Park Service has taken much time and effort to preserve the battlefields and keep the stories of their bloody past alive.
-Make sure to visit the many historic sites located within the park!
+Make sure to visit the many historic sites in Virginia located within the park!
 The Chatham and Ellwood manors both played important roles during the war.
-The Salem Church was a place of worship, refuge, battle and attempted healing.
+The Salem Church was a place of worship, refuge, battle, and attempted healing.
 There are two cemeteries to honor and remember all of the soldiers that died during the horrible war.

-Virginia Museum of Fine Arts
+Soak in Culture at the Virginia Museum of Fine Arts

-If you’re looking to explore the world of Art, the Virginia Museum of Fine Arts in Richmond should definitely be on your list of sites to visit!
+If you’re looking to explore the world of art, the Virginia Museum of Fine Arts in Richmond should definitely be on your list of sites to visit!
 Admission is free and the museum is open every day, even on holidays.

-Military Aviation Museum
+Tour the Military Aviation Museum

 Virginia is home to many members of the United States military.
 Any current or former member of the military, or just anyone with a great appreciation for planes, would love to visit the Military Aviation Museum in Virginia Beach!

-Come visit one of the largest private collection of World War I and World War II planes.
+Come visit one of the largest private collections of World War I and World War II planes.
 Most of the planes are still able to fly today, and the museum offers demonstrations of many of their planes so you can watch them in action.
 If you come during the flight season, you can even take a ride in some of their planes!

 If you or a loved one have any appreciation for the world of planes, you will not be disappointed by a visit to this museum.
 Even people who normally show no great interest in planes can enjoy this unique museum.
 There are not many museums that house relics that still work to this day and can be explored up close and personally!

-The Luray Caverns in Luray, Virginia are the largest caverns in the eastern United States!
+The Luray Caverns in Luray, Virginia, are the largest caverns in the eastern United States!
 This is definitely a site to visit when you are visiting Virginia.
 You can explore the great rock formations under the earth without having to be an experienced spelunker when you visit this cavern that is 4 million centuries in the making.

-If you love to walk among nature and it’s vast and great power, the Luray caverns will definitely be a treat!
+If you love to walk among nature and its vast and great power, the Luray Caverns will definitely be a treat!
 Come explore the natural limestone formations that rest under the earth and experience the best caverns to visit in Virginia!

-Thomas Jefferson’s Poplar Forest
+Visit Thomas Jefferson’s Poplar Forest

-Thomas Jefferson owned quite a bit of property in Virginia, and Poplar Forest in Forest, Virginia was his beautiful retreat away from his main home in Monticello.
+Thomas Jefferson owned quite a bit of property in Virginia, and Poplar Forest in Forest, Virginia, was his beautiful retreat away from his main home in Monticello.
 Jefferson really released his creativity when creating these grounds.
 He wanted this to be the best dwelling found in Virginia.

 Come tour Jefferson’s retreat and explore the perfectly restored architecture.
 There are plenty of artifacts from the free and enslaved people who made Poplar Forest what it was back in Jefferson’s time, and the timeless beauty it is today.